Marondera: Education

 Marondera is renowned for its high quality educational institutions, which have educated many of the country's most prominent citizens.
-The junior schools include Godfrey Huggins, Tapfuma School, Dombotombo School, Springvale House, Digglefold,R.G Mugabe Primary School, Nyamei Primary School, Ruware Primary School and Ruzawi School and the senior schools are Marondera High School, Peterhouse Boys' School, Peterhouse Girls' School, Rakodzi High, Watershed College, Nyameni High, Cherutombo High, Chitepo Secondary, Bernard Mizeki College, Waddilove High School & Nagle House.
+The junior schools include Godfrey Huggins, Tapfuma School, Dombotombo School,Lendy Park School Springvale House, Digglefold, R.G Mugabe Primary School, Nyamei Primary School, Ruware Primary School and Ruzawi School and the senior schools are Marondera High School, Peterhouse Boys' School, Peterhouse Girls' School, Rakodzi High, Watershed College, Nyameni High, Cherutombo High, Chitepo Secondary, Bernard Mizeki College, Waddilove High School and Nagle House.
 The first black mayor of Marondera was T. K. Muronda in 1980.

 Marondera also boasts presence of private and public learning institutions such as Kushinga Phikelela Polytechnic to the east, along the Harare-Mutare road; University of Zimbabwe College of Agricultural Sciences located; and the Umaa Institute.

 Marondera is perhaps best known as an academic and intellectual centre and is home to many schools and colleges notably:

 Climate

 Marondera is situated on the highveld plateau, and has a subtropical highland climate (Köppen Cwb).
 The city enjoys a sunny climate, with the summer months (October to April) characterised by warm to hot days followed by afternoon thundershowers and cool evenings, and the winter months (May to September) by dry, sunny days followed by cold nights.
 Temperatures are usually fairly mild due to the city's high elevation, with an average maximum daytime temperature in January of 25.6 °C (78.1 °F), dropping to an average maximum of around 16 °C (61 °F) in June.

 Winter is the sunniest time of the year, with mild days and cool nights, dropping to 5 °C (39.4 °F) in June and July.
 The temperature occasionally drops to below freezing at night, causing frost.

 Regular cold fronts pass over the city in winter bringing cool southeasterly winds but and grey skies.
 The annual average rainfall is 850 millimetres, which is mostly concentrated in the summer months.
 Infrequent showers can occur through the course of the year, especially during spring.